onap/vnfrqts-requirements/docs/Chapter5.rst

 ^^^^^^^^^^^^^^^^^

-When the parameter associated with the property network is referencing an “external” network, the parameter must adhere to the following naming convention in the Heat Orchestration Template
+When the parameter associated with the property network is referencing an "external" network, the parameter must adhere to the following naming convention in the Heat Orchestration Template

 -  {network-role}\_net\_id for the Neutron network ID